baldengineer/dmm-ble-mp730026/README.md

 * macOS: Macbook Pro and MacPro (Trashcan)
 * Windows 10: Microsoft Surface Book Pro 2
-* Linux: Raspberry Pi 3B
+* Linux: Raspberry Pi 3B, Raspberry Pi 4, Raspberry Pi0W

 The intent for the code is to provide an object representing the DMM.

-decoding dmm maybe.txt are messages from my meter along with descriptions of what the screen showed.

 bleak_scan.py can be used to find the MAC address of your meter.